Bellbrae

 Table Chart PROFILE FAQ

-Bellbrae has a typical household mix, with a fairly typical median household size
+Bellbrae has a typical household mix, with a higher-than-average median household size

-Family households account for 73.6% of all households, consisting of 32.5% couples with children, 36.0% couples without children, and 3.7% single parent families.
-Non-family households constitute the remaining 26.4%, with lone person households at 25.1% and group households comprising 1.7% of the total.
-The median household size is 2.5 people, which aligns with the average for the Rest of Vic.
+Family households constitute 73.6% of all households, including 32.5% couples with children, 36.0% couples without children, and 3.7% single parent families.
+Non-family households comprise the remaining 26.4%, with lone person households at 25.1% and group households making up 1.7%.
+The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households